miriamkw/GluPredKit/README.md

 Additional columns is possible.

+### Preprocess Command

+#### Description

+The `preprocess` command allows you to preprocess data from an input CSV file (must be parsed, and located in 'data/raw/') and store train and test data into CSV files.
+You can choose the preprocessor and specify various options for preprocessing.

+`python cli.py preprocess [OPTIONS] INPUT-FILE-NAME`

+#### Options

+`--preprocessor`: Choose the preprocessor type (default: scikit_learn).
+Available options are dynamically generated based on the parsers found in the parsers folder.
+`INPUT-FILE-NAME`: Input CSV file containing the data.

+#### Additional Options

+`--prediction-horizon`: The prediction horizon for the target value in minutes (default: 60).
+Must be divisible by 5.
+`--num-lagged-features`: The number of samples of time-lagged features (default: 12).
+`--include-hour`: Include the hour of the day as an input feature (default: True).
+`--test-size`: Fraction of data to reserve for testing (default: 0.2).

+#### Example

+`python cli.py preprocess --preprocessor scikit_learn my_data.csv`

+This command will preprocess a file named 'my_data.csv' in 'data/raw/' and save the training and testing datasets in the 'data/processed/' directory with filenames indicating the preprocessor and selected options.
+The generated files would be stored as:

+- `train-data_scikit_learn_ph-60_lag-12.csv`
+- `test-data_scikit_learn_ph-60_lag-12.csv`

+#### Notes
+- Ensure that the 'data/raw/' folder contains the necessary file for the given file name.
+- The prediction horizon must be divisible by 5.

 ## Contributing with code

 TODO: Describe the file structure.

 ### Adding Data Source Parsers
+Note: Parser must have class name Parser.

+Note: add new file to the CLI alternatives.

 ### Adding Data Preprocessors
+Note: targets from preprocessors will be named "target".

+Note: Preprocessors must have class name Preprocessor

+Note: add new file to the CLI alternatives.

 ### Adding Machine Learning Prediction Models
+Note: targets from presossors will be named "target".

 ### Adding Evaluation Metrics
 To implement your own BGP evaluation metric, create a new class that inherits from the BaseMetric class in `src/metrics/base_metric.py`.
 Your new class should implement the `__call__` method, which takes two lists of glucose values (the true values and the predicted values) as input and returns a single value representing the performance of the metric.